 - · How to get the code

-- Contributing to DFHack

 - Build settings

 - Linux

 - macOS

 - Windows

 - Building the documentation

 - Misc.
 Notes

-8.3.1 How to get the code
+9.3.1 How to get the code

 DFHack uses Git for source control; instructions for installing Git can be found in the platform-specific sections below.
 The code is hosted on GitHub, and can be downloaded with: